 Boris Johnson has just confirmed a second national shutdown in England.
-This is nothing short of a catastrophe for the arts, and for the whole country.
+This is nothing short of a catastrophe for the arts.

 The arts industries have been some of the hardest hit during the pandemic.
 The last lockdown destroyed incomes across the sector, and for those who were just beginning a fragile recovery, this is sudden and devastating news.